Machine-Learning-for-Medical-Language/cnlp_llm/README.md

 ### Evaluation

-For evaluation, see the [Inspect documentation](https://inspect.ai-safety-institute.org.uk/workflow.html#eval-basics).
+For evaluation, cnlp_llm provides an alias to the Inspect CLI via `cnlp_llm evaluation`.
 More details and examples are coming soon!
+In the meantime, see the [Inspect documentation](https://inspect.ai-safety-institute.org.uk/workflow.html#eval-basics).